jaspector

 The county engineer page posts entrance, utility, and oversized/overweight permits.
 Environmental Health requires permits for septic systems, wells, and heat pump wells.
 The zoning ordinance governs county land-use regulation and floodplain matters.

-Typical processing time is Single-trip permit forms request 72 hours for processing; other permit timelines were not clearly posted.
+Building permit processing times in unincorporated Audubon County, IA typically run Single-trip permit forms request 72 hours for processing; other permit timelines were not clearly posted.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Audubon County, IA.
 The following work is generally exempt: The zoning ordinance exempts farm structures and agricultural land uses from zoning regulation, subject to floodplain-related exceptions; The engineer page does not publish a broad county exemption chart in the reviewed material.
+When in doubt, confirm with the local building department before starting work.